ngerakines/ngerakines.me/_posts/2014-05-02-createing-a-chef-cookbook.markdown

 ---

-In May, I wrote a cookbook for the [s3ninja](https://github.com/scireum/s3ninja) project and wanted to share the how I go about writing application cookbooks.
+In May, I wrote a cookbook for the [s3ninja](https://github.com/scireum/s3ninja) project and wanted to share how I go about writing application cookbooks.
 This cookbook is primarily used to test another project that I'm working on, [tram](https://github.com/ngerakines/tram).
-In the tram cookbook, I include this cookbook for use in the cookbook integration tests, so this is an interesting use case for an application that can stand on it's own as well as be included in an application stack if needed.
+In the tram cookbook, I include this cookbook for use in the cookbook integration tests, so this is an interesting use case for an application that can stand on its own as well as be included in an application stack.

-# Step 1: What are we creating here?
+## Step 1: What are we creating here?

 There are a few things that I wanted to get out of this: